The Falling series

 Craig inwardly cringed, but raised his sleeve to reveal the large smiling purple narwhal wearing a blue and yellow striped necktie.

 Ty’s brows shot up, then narrowed as he studied the ink.
 "Whoa.
 That’s… not at all what I was expecting."

-"Me either, when I woke up and found it on my arm.
-I got it after a show, years ago, on my first tour.
+"Me either, when I woke up and found it on my arm."
+With a grimace, he elaborated, "I got it after a show, years ago, on my first tour.
 I was drunk, wasted to the point that I don’t remember anything after stumbling through the tattoo parlor’s doors with my band.
-They shouldn’t have given me anything in that condition.
-I hate it, and occasionally think about getting it removed or covered, but it’s been an effective reminder to never let myself get in that state again.
-Not that I’m in that same place anymore.
-That hasn’t happened in years."
+But I guess I asked for this, or got talked into by one of the other guys.
+No one could remember how it went down.
+They were all in the same state as me.
+And we all ended up with tats."